jjjurban/beginner/README.md

-Random projects to get me used to this again.
+Random projects to get me used to do this again.